kyleseneker/kyleseneker/README.md

 ### Howdy! 👋

-I lead runtime infrastructure at HashiCorp, which mostly means keeping large, distributed systems from falling over — and fixing them fast when they do.
-Outside of the job title, I’m drawn to pulling systems apart, figuring out why they behave the way they do, and rebuilding them with a clearer picture of how the pieces fit.
+I lead the compute provisioning team for NVIDIA's DGX Cloud partners.
+We build the BMaaS/VMaaS automation that turns racks of bare metal into composable AI infrastructure by deploying the full DGX software stack.

-I’ve spent my career building platforms that have to hold up under pressure: schedulers that move workloads at scale, automation pipelines that keep fleets running, and services designed to survive region-wide failures.
-What keeps me interested is tracing how the smallest details in one layer ripple up to shape the reliability of the whole stack — and how failure always seems to find the cracks we miss.
+I’m drawn to the low-level details of how platforms are built and behave.
+My focus is on the automation that reliably creates these systems at scale, and how the smallest details in a provisioning layer ripple up to define the reliability of the entire stack.

-These days, most of my work is in Go, Ruby, and Python, building tools and frameworks that make systems safer to run.
-On the side, I’ve been digging into assembly and syscalls, chasing how a handful of instructions turn into the complex behavior of distributed platforms.
-I also like writing about engineering and leadership (especially the messy, unspoken parts) on my blog: [kseneker.substack.com](https://kseneker.substack.com)
+I work primarily in Go, Ruby, and Python.
+On the side, I dig into assembly and syscalls to understand how distributed platforms work from the metal up.
+I write about the messy parts of engineering and leadership on my blog [kseneker.substack.com](https://kseneker.substack.com)

 ### Connect